simonlotzkar/autoblocks/README.md

   - buttons for library not disabled
   - cannot finish creation
 - editing hp doesn't update on npc sheet
+- legendary mechanics toJson broken

 ### Future Additions:
 - add **advantage and disadvantage**
   - include option with all non damage rolls
+- add **critical hit** functionality
+  - display if a roll was a "critical hit" and roll damage normally
 - add **skills**
   - roll button that takes into account proficiency
 - add **saving throws**